 If your news doesn’t get picked up, don’t lose hope.
 You may be a victim of bad timing—for example, having to compete with a big school board election taking up lots of space in your local paper the week you issue your release.
 Or you may be the fifth person in three days to send a release about a similar kind of story.
 Be persistent, and it will eventually pay off.

-And even if your news isn’t deemed newsworthy at the time, you can repurpose your press release into a blog post or other web content to keep your website fresh and interesting.
+And even if your news isn’t deemed newsworthy at the time, you can repurpose your press release into a blog post to keep your website fresh and interesting.
 Share the information in your print and email newsletters, too.
-That way, even if you don’t make the local news or papers, your time and efforts have been well spent.
+That way, even if you don’t make the local or online news or papers, your time and efforts have been well spent.

 Want some help or guidance building a steady marketing plan for your dog training or dog walking business?
 Join us for Marketing Made Easy—an online dogbiz University course.